-Tale of The Cup
+Tale Of The Cup

 Warriors Cup Muay Thai, founded in 2006 by former fighter Chris Tran, emerged from the scarcity of Muay Thai events in the Tri-State area at that time.
 Tran, who is now a full-time coach at Weapons 9 Gym, sought to create an opportunity for his trainees to test their skills, starting with smoker/exhibition events at his club’s location.
+During that period, the only major event in New York was Lou Neglia’s Combat at The Capitale, a prominent mix of kickboxing and Modified Rules Muay Thai.
+Competitors would often face opponents from karate schools or MMA hybrid gyms.

 Tran, initially inexperienced in promotion, had to learn how to secure judges and referees, and establish rules and criteria for officiating Muay Thai bouts.
 The primary goal was to allow gyms and schools to test themselves without risking serious injuries.